Tuesday August 24, 2021

-The ASHHRA Policies provide for a structure of leaders as listed below.
-Board members are responsible for overseeing the strategic plan and its execution, ensuring the ASHHRA Policies are adhered to.
-In order to fulfill their responsibilities, it will be necessary for board members to work with other members of the board.
+The ASHHRA Bylaws provide for a structure of leaders as listed below.
+Board members are responsible for overseeing the strategic plan and its execution, ensuring the ASHHRA Bylaws are adhered to.
+In order to fulfill their responsibilities, board members work with other members of the board.
 Click below for the description of responsibilities and expectations for all board members as well as descriptions specific for each board position.

 - Vice President*